Customers call, agents resolve their queries, managers supervise, all things seem to run their course…

 Average Waiting Time in the queue is often measured in seconds; however, if you take into consideration large periods of time, it’ll be better to consider minutes or even hours.

 People – particularly those with urgent questions and queries – hate call queues, and they have a point.
-That’s why the time they spend waiting in a call queue often overlap with the call abandonment rate.
+That’s why the time they spend waiting in a call queue often overlaps with the call abandonment rate.
 It’s a sign you should work your hardest to keep the average waiting time as low as possible.

 The more clients you have, the more inbound phone calls you get.